Q: Steve — What’s the deal with these new crowdfunding rules I keep hearing about? — Amir

 In the first bucket is charitable crowdfunding.
 In this bucket you can find sites like GoFundMe, YouCaring, and DonorsChoose.
 These sorts of sites allow people to create campaigns that are not crowdfunding in the business sense, but rather a way for people to create and/or support a person or cause.

 DonorsChoose for instance is a way to help a teacher with classroom projects and needs.
 On that site for instance is a campaign for Mrs. Antonio, looking for supplies to help her sweet 5th graders.
 On the GoFundMe site, there is a campaign for a beloved faculty member of the Springside Chestnut Hill Academy, Ms. Theresa Stewart, who needs help with medical bills.
-On YouCaring, I saw a campaign to help Liz Miller with her cancer treatments.

 The second bucket is the sort of crowdfunding that most small business people hear and think about.
 On sites like Kickstarter, IndieGoGo, Teespring, and Kiva.org, entrepreneurs can list projects and get donors to help fund the dream.
 This bucket is also called rewards-based crowdfunding.
 Here, in exchange for a donation, the giver gets some sort of reward from the business – usually it is the business’ product.